HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/webdav/wcm_webdav_prestemp.md

     For example, if your template is `template1.html`, you would add the image files to the `template1.html_files` folder.

-    !!! note
-        When you add an image to the nested components folder, a temporary image is created initially, and the image is only permanently added to the list of nested components when a reference to that image is added to the presentation template's HTML code.
+    **Note:** When you add an image to the nested components folder, a temporary image is created initially, and the image is only permanently added to the list of nested components when a reference to that image is added to the presentation template's HTML code.
 This is done to prevent orphaned components within the presentation template.

 3. If you have added a nested image component, update the presentation template's HTML code to reference the component according to the relative WebDAV path to the component.